 This Thanksgiving season, a short sentence from Paul’s letter to the Colossians has been stuck in my head: “And be thankful” (Colossians 3:15).
-In yesterday’s post, we explored the first word and.
+In a previous post, we explored the first word and.
 And encouraged us to see how thanksgiving is related to every aspect of the Christian life.
 There is always room for more, and thanksgiving is the one thing we can add to the gospel.

 In today’s post, we move from a three-letter word to a two-letter word: be.